jensrossbach/node-red-contrib-sony-audio-control/README.md

 <sup>2</sup> The list of playback modes is a list where you can add new rows each representing a playback mode.
 You can choose the mode type from the dropdown box and then select the mode's value from a second dropdown box.

 #### Input
-The input of the control node is used to trigger an action on one side and can be utilized to overwrite the command and its settings (or a part of them) from the configurations page on the other side.
+The input of the control node is used to trigger an action on one side and can be utilized to override the command and its settings (or a part of them) from the configurations page on the other side.

-The command of the request can be overwritten by specifying it in the `msg.command` argument of the input message.
-Command settings (for instance the volume of a `setVolume` command) can be overwritten by adding them to the `msg.payload` argument of the input message.
-You can overwrite all command settings or only some of them.
+The command of the request can be overridden by specifying it in the `msg.command` argument of the input message.
+Command settings (for instance the volume of a `setVolume` command) can be overridden by adding them to the `msg.payload` argument of the input message.
+You can override all command settings or only some of them.
 All settings which are not specified in the input message will be taken from the node configuration.
 The `msg.payload` parameter must be an object with one property for each command setting.

 The following properties are defined: